mike-weiner/display-event-locations-tec/README.md

 ### Special Thanks:
 A special thank you to user [@cliffordp](https://github.com/cliffordp) for several helpful gists (linked in the [resources](https://github.com/mike-weiner/display-event-locations-tec#references) section) that were used as boilerplates achieve certain functionality within this plugin.

+Thank you to [Danielle Attinella](https://ella-ella.studio) for her amazing work on designing a new icon and banner image for the plugin.
+Her work is simply superb!